AniketShinde02/Capsera/docs/testing-guides/FRONTEND_MANUAL_TESTING_GUIDE.md

 - [ ] Check focus indicators are visible
 - [ ] Test keyboard shortcuts
 - [ ] Verify form submission with Enter key
+- [ ] Visible skip link works and is focusable
+- [ ] No keyboard traps; modals trap focus and restore on close

 #### **✅ Screen Reader Test**
 - [ ] Use browser screen reader